Jack12816/greppy/docs/guide/11_cluster.md

 ### Tasks

-* Specific configurating the application's context
+* Configurating the specific application context
 * Specifying which backend connections and modules are loaded

 ### Description